Skip to main content

 1. The action plan:

-• If soft plaque is greater than zero, we lower inflammation (hsCRP) and lower ApoB (under 50 mg/dL for high-risk patients).
+• If soft plaque is greater than zero, we lower inflammation (hsCRP) and lower ApoB (60 mg/dL and under once soft plaque is present).

 • We rescan in 2 to 3 years to verify regression.